ga-wdi-boston/orientation/README.md

 -   What they were doing prior to General Assembly
 -   Learn an interesting fact or guilty pleasure from each
 -   Learn their favorite applications and why

+## Icebreakers

+During this portion of orientation, we will begin to break the 'ice' and get to know eachother a bit better!

+### Two Truth's and a Lie

+Here's how to play:

+-   Write 3 interesting facts on the lined side of a 3x5 indexcard
+-   Two of the facts are **true** and one of the facts will be a **lie**
+-   Keep in mind that the lie should be believable like a truth and the truth's could be lies
+-   Cards are collected, shuffled and passed back out
+-   'Johnny' starts and reads the facts on the card he holds
+-   'Johnny' has 2 guesses to indentify the person whos card he's holding
+-   After 2 guess, if 'Johnny' is not correct, 'Jane' shares that it's her card
+-   'Johnny' now has 2 guesses to try and pick the fact that is the **lie**
+-   'Johnny' highlights which fact is the **lie** and 'Jane' on blank side of the index card
+-   'Jane' goes next and reads the facts on the card she holds
+-   This continues until all cards are read and indentified

 ## Alumni Panel